NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

-In order for DataLabs to function there must be an OpenID connect (OIDC) compliant authentication provider (e.g Auth0, Keycloak, AWS Cognito) which will either store user information directly or serve to re-direct users to a different authentication provider which in turn will allow a user to recieve an identity token.
+In order for DataLabs to function there must be an OpenID connect (OIDC) compliant authentication provider (e.g Auth0, Keycloak, AWS Cognito) which will either store user information directly or serve to re-direct users to a different authentication provider which in turn will allow a user to receive an identity token.

 All providers are different and offer various advantages.
 There are multiple